Right-angled Coxeter groups with Menger curve boundary: Introduction

 \item The space $N\setminus\Delta$ is obtained by removing the \underline{closed} simplex $\Delta$ from $N$.

-\item The nerve $N$ is \emph{inseparable}, if it is connected, has no separating pair of non-adjacent vertices, has no separating simplex and no separating full subcomplex being a suspension of a simplex, \cite{Swiat16}.
+\item The nerve $N$ is \emph{inseparable} if it is connected, has no separating pair of non-adjacent vertices, no separating simplex, and no separating full subcomplex which is a suspension of a simplex.

 \item For a precise definition of \sg-non-planarity, see Definition \ref{d:nieplan}.
 A nerve $N$ is \sg-non-planar, e.g., when it has a full subcomplex which is obtained from the $\katt$ or $\kapi$ graph by subdividing each of its edges into at least two pieces. \end{enumerate} \end{remark}